anderturrezhf/tesing-dagger-and-clean-architecture/README.md

 project on gradle files and structure for a clean architecture with the dependencies you need.

 2. Architecture is based on Uncle Bob's Clean Architecture and uses Dagger as dependency injection framework.
-I have chosen to use 3 layers: presentation (Android module) and 2 Vava modules where goes the application related stuff (app-business-rules) and the models (Repository patterns and POJOs according to possible backend logic go here)
+I have chosen to use 3 layers: presentation (Android module) and 2 Java modules where goes the application related stuff (app-business-rules) and the models (Repository patterns and POJOs according to possible backend logic go here)